 Don’t try this without a candy thermometer.
 The temperatures matter.

-For our recipe, there are two temperatures to look out for:
+Since this recipe has two stages, there are two temperatures to look out for:

-First, we ask that you cook sugar, corn syrup and water until it reaches 320 degrees F (160 degrees C).
+In the first stage, we ask that you cook sugar, corn syrup and water until it reaches 320 degrees F (160 degrees C).
 According to the stages of candy making, this is past what is called the “hard-crack stage,” which means there is virtually no water left in the sugar syrup and if you were to drop a little of the molten sugar into cold water, it would become brittle and most likely crack when bent.
 The “hard crack stage” is when the sugar syrup is between 300 and 310 degrees F (149 and 154 degrees C).
 Since we are passing this stage, the sugar syrup will start to “caramelize” and you will actually notice that the syrup will begin to take on an amber color.
 It is important not to pass 320 degrees F (160 degrees C).

-Second, after reaching 320 degrees F (160 degrees C), we ask that you add a butter and cream mixture to the sugar syrup.
+In the second stage, after reaching 320 degrees F (160 degrees C), we ask that you add a butter and cream mixture to the sugar syrup.
 Then, you will cook that until 240 degrees F (115 degrees C).
 At this temperature the once the caramels have cooled completely, they will be soft and chewy.
 If you wanted a slightly harder caramel, you could bring the temperature closer to 245 degrees F (118 degrees C).

 One more note about temperature and candy thermometers.
 Most candy thermometers will show an “immersion” line.
 From our experience, the majority of candy recipes will never be large enough of a batch to actually reach the immersion line.
 With that said, we have found success as long as the tip of the thermometer is fully immersed.
 Also, most candy thermometers have a guard to prevent the thermometer from touching the bottom of the pan, if yours does not have this guard, make sure the tip of the thermometer never touches the bottom of the pan as this will affect how accurate the thermometer reading will be.